Dr. Nicolay Rusnachenko

 (Oral Presentation)

-video / bibtex / preprint-arXiv / code / slides
+video / paper / bibtex / preprint-arXiv / code / slides /

 Application of Distant Supervision in model training process results in a weight distribution biasing: frames in between subject and object of attitude got more weight values; the latter reflects the pattern of frame-based approach, utilized in RuAttitudes collection development.